Vedikkai En Vadikkai: Plot

 Kandhasamy and Venkatachalam stage a fake kidnapping of Aalolasingam and put the blame on Matrubhootham and Sivagnyaanam to divert the families' attention from the real marriage issues.
 Kandhasamy talks to Rajapandi Thevar to recover Bhuvaneswari's jewels and vessels from the pawn broker shop.
-Kandhasamy asks Sundaresa Mudaliar and Urvasi to setup camp outside Poovizhirajan's house and protest until Poovizhirajan confesses.
+Kandhasamy asks Sundaresa Mudaliar and Urvasi to set up camp outside Poovizhirajan's house and protest until Poovizhirajan confesses.
 Matrubhootham and Poovizhirajan talk to Deivanayagi and try to marry Uma to Poovizhirajan, in order to stop Urvasi's protests.
 Despite the obstacles, Kandhasamy succeeds.
 At the end of the movie, Matrubhootham and Bhuvaneswari reconcile, Poovizhirajan confesses to have cheated Urvasi and agrees to marry her, Aalolasingam agrees to have his grandson marry Parijatham after being impressed with Kandhasamy's efforts, Sarangapani marries Neelaveni, Deivanayagi leaves her husband Kandhasamy after he fails to get Uma married.
 The climax shows Kandhasamy and Uma alone, and praying to lord Murugan to help get an alliance for Uma.